When customers receive a survey by email, what’s the first thing they notice?

 That kind of personalization can be done by means of custom properties included as survey variables anywhere in the survey template – like the ones Retently supports.

-If you are sending a series of survey emails to the same respondent, make sure to change your approaches as to the survey subject lines.
+If you send a series of survey emails to the same respondent, make sure to change your approach to the survey subject lines.
 Relying only on survey variables would not do the job.
 Dig into customer feedback and behavior to figure out what could trigger their interest.
 Remember – your goal is to open the conversation.

 2. Ask questions